Planning Institute Australia

-Planning Institute of Australia (PIA) is the peak national body representing town planning and the planning profession in Australia.
+Planning Institute of Australia (PIA) is a national body representing town planning and the planning profession across Australia.
 PIA represents approximately 6000 members nationally and internationally.
 It is governed by a National Board of Directors and managed by a professional administration.
 It is a member-based organisation with its management complemented by volunteers, who support and contribute to its activities on various levels.

 PIA runs a number of events at both the National and State/Territory levels, including an annual National Congress, an Annual State Conference in most States/Territories, professional development seminars, and a number of social occasions.
 PIA also presents State and National Awards for Planning Excellence to recognise and publicise outstanding achievements in planning and design, and has a code of professional conduct to which all members are required to adhere.

 PIA is closely aligned with a global network of other planning professional bodies throughout the world including the American Planning Association (APA) and Royal Town Planning Institute.

 PIA also publishes Australian Planner, a peer-reviewed journal for the planning profession in Australia and the Pacific Region.

 The Planning Institute of Australia holds an annual National Congress on a rotational basis between the capital cities.